garanda21/synodown-page/_pages/privacypolicy.md

 ---

 **Last updated**
-December 13, 2018
+May 18, 2021

 # Privacy Policy
-Cloud Stream IPTV Player ("us", "we", or "our") operates the Cloud Stream IPTV Player mobile application (the "Service").
+SynoDown (Download Station DS) ("us", "we", or "our") operates the SynoDown (Download Station DS) mobile application (the "Service").

 **Please note:** We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.

 <br>

 ## 1.0 Information We Collect
-When you use the contact option within the application we collect different types of information for various purposes to provide and improve our Service to you.
+When you use the contact option within the application (If any) we collect different types of information for various purposes to provide and improve our Service to you.

 ### 1.1 Personal Data
 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you ("Personal Data").
 Personally identifiable information may include, but is not limited to: